ReceiptToSheet

 Tips for Better Accuracy

 Lighting matters most.
-The single biggest factor in OCR accuracy is lighting, not the quality of your phone camera.
+The single biggest factor in OCR accuracy is lighting, not your phone camera.
 Take photos in bright, even light.
 Avoid harsh shadows across the receipt.

 Flat is better than folded.
 Lay crumpled receipts flat before scanning.
 Folds create shadows and distort text.